MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 Device failure impact assessment includes:

-- Severity, such as single points of failures (SPOFs).
+- Severity, such as single points of failures.
-- Probability, such as mean time between failures (MTBF).
+- Probability, such as mean time between failures.
-- Detectability, such as failure mode and effects analysis (FMEA).
+- Detectability, such as failure mode and effects analysis.
 - Acceptable downtime period.

 The acceptable operational downtime determines the speed and extent of device maintenance.
 The availability or longevity of the device and part supply is an important consideration for device lifecycle.

-The more modular the design, the easier it's to swap out parts of the system, especially if some parts become obsolete earlier than others.
+The more modular the design, the easier it is to swap out parts of the system, especially if some parts become obsolete earlier than others.
 Alternative or multi-sourcing of component and module supply chains are critical for reliable solutions.

 ### Environmental requirements